Here are the first Galaxy S10 5G speed tests on Verizon's fastest network

 What makes this Verizon 5G test different than the last

-This test with the Galaxy S10 5G differs from Motorola's Moto Z3 in a significant way.
+This test with the Galaxy S10 5G differs in a significant way from the one using Motorola's Moto Z3.
 The Z3 is a midrange device with a magnetically attachable Moto Mod -- this was the first 5G "phone" setup you could use in the US.

 In terms of the experience, Verizon and Samsung have taken a firmer hand in setting expectations for early reviewers.
 Last time around, we understood that we could experience a 5G downlink and 4G upload speeds, but we had no idea that the 5G UWB (ultra wide band) logo would flicker in use rather than remain persistent to indicate a 5G connection.